LLNL/b-mpi3/README.md

 assert(status_recv == MPI_SUCCESS);
 ```

 In principle this call can be made from a C++ program.
 However there are obvious drawbacks from using this standard interface.

 Here we enumerate some of problems,

 * Function calls have many arguments (e.g. 6 or 7 arguments in average)
-* Many mandatory arguments are redundant or could easily have a default natural value ( e.g. message tags are not always necessary).
+* Many mandatory arguments are redundant or could easily have a default natural value (e.g. message tags are not always necessary).
 * Use of raw pointers and sizes, (e.g. `&number` and `1`)
-* Argument is type-erased by `void*`.
+* Data argument are type-erased into `void*`.
 * Only primitive types (e.g. `MPI_INT`) can be passed.
 * Consistency between pointer types and data-types is responsibility of the user.
 * Only contiguous memory blocks can be used with this interface.